 To recognize the fair value of the warrants, the Company discounted the note and increased additional paid in capital.
-The fair value of the conversion feature was approximately \$178,000, the Company discounted the note and created a derivative liability, which will be evaluated each quarter and adjusted for any change in value.
-For the quarter ended December 31, 2014, the Company recognized interest expense and the amortization of the discount of approximately \$54,000 and recorded a loss on derivative liability of approximately \$3,115,000.
+The fair value of the conversion feature was approximately \$178,000 at inception, the Company discounted the note and created a derivative liability, which is evaluated each quarter and adjusted for any change in value.